njsdias/Pytest/Pytest_Book/ch3/README.md

 ## Using Multiple Fixtures (..\code\ch3\a\tasks_proj\tests\func>)

-We want to test if when we after ONE tasks AFTER added THREE tasksthe total od tasks is 4.
+We want to test if when we add ONE task AFTER added THREE tasks the total of tasks is 4.
-For this we the fixtures:
+For this we have the follow fixtures:

 - db_with_3_tasks(tasks_db, tasks_just_a_few) that use two fixtures (tasks_db, tasks_just_a_few).